pingcap/tidb/docs/design/2022-03-16-functional-dependency.md

 9 rows in set (0.00 sec)
 ```

-analysis:
+Analysis:

-When building the FD through these logical operators, we are calling the function of ExtractFD recursively from the root node of the logical plan tree.
-When the call down to the leaf node, for the inner side, the FD from the datasource of base table of t2 are nil because they have no basic key constraint, while for outer side, since there is a filter on the datasource of base table t1, we got FD as {} -> {t1.c} because t1.c can only be constant 1 behind the filter.
+When building the FD through these logical operators, we are calling a function of ExtractFD recursively from the root node of the logical plan tree.
+When the call down to the leaf node (actually source table for both join side), for the inner side, the FD from the datasource of base table of t2 are nil because they have no basic key constraint.
+While for outer side, since there is a filter on the datasource of base table t1, we got FD as {} -> {t1.c}.
+Because t1.c can only be constant 1 behind the filter.
 Up to next level, the join condition t1=t2 will build the equivalence for point-set of {t1.a, t2.a} == {t1.a, t2.a}.
-Finally, when arriving the root aggregate node, we will build strict FD from group-by point-set {t2.a} to select aggregate function {count(t2.b)}.
+Finally, when arriving the root aggregate node, we will build strict FD from group-by point-set {t2.a} to select aggregate function {count(t2.b)} reasonably.
 Consequently, we get FD as {} -> {t1.c} & {t1.a, t2.a} == {t1.a, t2.a} & {t2.a} -> {count(t2.b)}.

-application:
+Application:

-For the only-full-group-check of building phase, after we got the FD as illustrated in the last subchapter, we can easily identify the select list that t1.a are equivalent to the group-by column t2.a, count(t2.b) are strictly functional dependent on group-by column t2.a and t.c are definitely constant after the filter is done.
+For the only-full-group-check of building phase, after getting the FD as illustrated in the last subchapter, we can easily identify the select list that t1.a are equivalent to the group-by column t2.a, count(t2.b) are strictly functional dependent on group-by column t2.a and t.c are definitely constant after the filter is passed.
 So only full group check is valid here.
-For more sophisticated cases with recursive sub-queries, maintenance work of this kind of FD will be automatically and reasonable when we're just pulling the request from the top node of the entire logical plan tree, all things are naturally.
+For more sophisticated cases with recursive sub-queries, maintenance work of this kind of FD architecture will be automatically and reasonable when we're just pulling the request from the top node of the entire logical plan tree, all things are naturally.

 #### How to integrate function dependency with TiDB arch

-Where to put this stuff in?
-When should the FD collection work be done?
-In FD logic, the relationship between columns is not limited to base col, but also between expressions, even sub-queries, we need to be able to identify two cols, expressions are equivalent, and even better to have a unique id that identifies them.
-When joining different tables, even if there are maybe some columns with the same name, we can still utilize this unified unique id to identify and distinguish them.
-Obviously, the expression tree after ast rewrite has this convenient functionality, and because we need to utilize FD functionality to check validation when building a logical plan, so eventually we can only perform FD collection while building the logical plan stage.
+Where to put this stuff in and when should the FD collection work be done?
+In FD logic, the relationship between columns is not limited to base col, but also between expressions, even sub-queries.
+We need to be able to identify sameness between cols, expressions and even better to have a unique id to tag them.
+When joining different tables, there are maybe some columns with the same name from difference source, we should still utilize this unified unique id to identify and distinguish them.
+Obviously, the expression tree after ast rewrite has this convenient functionality, and plus we need to utilize FD functionality to check validation when building a logical plan, so eventually we can only perform FD collection while building the logical plan stage.

-As illustrated above, tidb choose the collect FD in units of logical operators.
-So for the first step, we need to integrate FD collection logic for some meaningful logic operators, such as: datasource, join, apply, selection, projection and so on.
+As illustrated above, tidb chooses the collect FD in units of logical operators.
+So for the first step, integrating FD collection logic for some meaningful logic operators is necessary, such as: datasource, join, apply, selection, projection and so on.
 For other meaningless logical operator like sort, it will not make any difference to FD collected from its child operator, so just output what it got from its child.
-The most important things in the FD construction chain are from various join keys, join conditions, join types, selection predicates and  group-by clause.
+The most important things in FD construction chain are from various join keys, join conditions, join types, selection predicates and  group-by clause.
 Let's break it down and take it one by one in next chapter.

 ### Operator Overview